USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 ARL under the OSI-approved license chosen by the project's developer(s), and they MUST be redistributed under the same license when the software is redistributed.
-Works that do not have copyright attached MUST be accepted and redistributed under the CC0 license.
+Works that do not have copyright attached MUST be accepted and redistributed under the CC0 + patent waiver license.
 All contributions MUST be irrevocable under the given license.
 Questions about this can be directed to ARL Legal for clarification.

 Once the license is chosen, the developer(s) MUST provide copies of the license text in a file named `LICENSE.txt` at the root of the project's